harshmittal1750/Domalend/INDEXER_IMPLEMENTATION_SUMMARY.md

 You now have a complete custom indexer that:

-1. ✅ Indexes all DreamLend loan events
+1. ✅ Indexes all DomaLend loan events
 2. ✅ Serves data via REST and GraphQL APIs
 3. ✅ Works with your existing frontend code
 4. ✅ Supports standard and Doma fractional tokens